(Disclaimer: this post may contain affiliate links meaning I get a commission for recommending the products to you guys. Read full disclaimer here).

 When you have an app to help, it saves you all the headaches and stress, and you can cancel any subscription you don't use anymore.
 This will save you hundreds of dollars or more.

-I know staying on top of your expenses can be difficult, but if you are organized and keep track of them, you can have that extra money to spend on other things.
-Remember, get your priorities straight so that you can reach your financial goals in no time.
+I know staying on top of your expenses can be difficult, but if you are organized and track them, you can have that extra money to spend on other things.
+Remember, get your priorities straight so you can reach your financial goals quickly.

 She started her blog, The Money Dreamer, when she realized the 9-5 job was not the lifestyle she wanted anymore.
 After designing for a while, she wanted a more meaningful life, which was freedom, so she decided to venture out.
 She took action so that she can live her dream life and decided to help people to live theirs by helping them how to save, budget, and invest.